2004 North Carolina judicial elections: Supreme Court (Seat 4)

-Court of Appeals (McGee seat)
+Court of Appeals (Seat 4)

 Incumbent Judge Linda McGee was challenged by attorney Bill Parker.

-Results

-Court of Appeals (Bryant seat)
+Court of Appeals (Seat 5)

-Incumbent Judge Wanda G. Bryant had been appointed to the Court by the Governor following her 2002 defeat for a different seat.
+Incumbent Judge Wanda Bryant had been appointed to the Court by the Governor following her 2002 defeat for a different seat.
 She was challenged by Wake County District Court Judge Alice Stubbs.

-Results

-Court of Appeals (Thornburg seat)
+Court of Appeals (Seat 6)

 Incumbent Judge Alan Thornburg had been appointed to the court by the Governor.
 Three candidates filed to challenge Thornburg for a full term: Barbara Jackson, who was then general counsel at the N.C.
 Department of Labor, along with attorneys Marcus W. Williams and Marvin Schiller.
 Jackson and Thornburg finished first and second, respectively, in the July primary, thereby qualifying them to compete in the general election.